emaphp/backbone.tango/README.md

 ###Basic usage

 <br/>
-Include both the Javascript and the CSS files.
+Start by including both the javascript and the css files.

 <br/>
 ```html